 Day 6: Treviso

-To get yourself in the mood for Venice, visit Treviso, a hidden gem of a town criss-crossed by countless picturesque canals, which is rightfully dubbed “The Little Venice”.
+We found pretty Treviso to be a great place to get ourselves in the mood for Venice.
+As it’s criss-crossed by countless little canals, the town is rightfully known as “The Little Venice”.
 It’s also home to a pretty historical centre and some very unusual sights, like its 16th-century Breast Fountain.

 See also: 9 Wonderful Things to See and Do in Treviso, Italy – A Guide to the Little Venice